tboudart/Tanzanian-Water-Pumps-Clustering-and-Classification/README.md

 I have only uploaded my notebooks and not my group members'.
 However, models from their notebooks are imported as pickles in my stacking classifier notebook.
 I included the pickle files, but it is possible issues may occur due to their notebooks not being included in the repository.

+There are two clustering notebooks, a slim version and long version.
+The long version uses all the data and took over 24 hours to run.
+The slim version is much quicker and only uses 10% of the dataset.
+The slim version includes the same analysis from the long version plus silhouette plots.

 The Python libraries used include matplotlib (3.3.4), NumPy (1.20.1), pandas (1.2.3), pickle, scikit-learn (0.24.1), and warnings